yiisoft/docs/010-code-style.md

 Property, variable and constant value assignments should not be aligned.
 Same applies to phpdoc tags.
 The reason is that aligned statements often cause larger diff and even conflicts.

+## Native functions call

+Each native function should have `\` prefix for performance reasons.
+See https://github.com/FriendsOfPHP/PHP-CS-Fixer/issues/3048

 ```php
 class X
 {